 8. The Assembly Rooms

-Back in Jane Austen’s day the Assembly Rooms were an exclusive haunt of Bath’s rich and famous, who would gather here to dance, gamble and drink tea.
-Today they are open to everyone regardless of social status and, while tea is still on the menu at the onsite café, little else has changed.
+Back in Jane Austen’s day, the Assembly Rooms were an exclusive haunt of Bath’s rich and famous, who would gather here to dance, gamble and drink tea.
+Today their doors are open to let you marvel at the grandeur, and while tea is still on the menu at the onsite café, little else has changed.
 Wander through the opulent, chandelier-lit rooms and it’s easy to believe that the Georgians have only just left.

 9. Sally Lunn’s House